aanchal-fatwani/js-best-practices/README.md

 24. ### Validate data
     Avoid relying on invalid data, validate it before using it to avoid glitches and security threats.
 Do not solely depend on client-side validation, as it can create security vulnerabilities.
+Relying solely on client-side validation can introduce security vulnerabilities in the application.
+This is because client-side validation can be bypassed or manipulated by malicious users, since the validation code is running on the user's machine and is therefore under their control.

+    For example, an attacker can simply disable or modify the client-side validation code using browser developer tools.
+They can also send unauthorized requests to the server, bypassing the client-side validation altogether.
+In either case, the server assumes the data passed through client-side validation and processes it with the assumption that it is valid.
+This can lead to the introduction of vulnerabilities such as SQL injections, path traversals, and other security issues.

+    Therefore, it is important to implement server-side validation in addition to client-side validation to ensure a more secure application.

     **[⬆ Back to Top](#table-of-contents)**